anselm/sugarbase/docs/practices.md

 document.body.innerHTML=`<my-widget color=${mycolor}></my-widget>`
 ```

+Arguments can be passed to an explicit constructor, or as html "attributes" (which I treat as merely props in a constructor), or can be set in defaults.
+The router (described later) can also pass arguments to new objects being created.

 3. Observability: Similar to react and preact you can just set state to force a refresh:

 ```javascript